The Basic Price

 The combination of the discount and the advance percentage constitutes the price of factoring.
 To determine a price, we look at a number of variables, such as how well your customers pay, the average invoice size, sales volume, etc.

 All else being equal, the smaller the average invoice size and volume factored, the higher the price.
-Also, the lower the risk in an account, the lower the price.
+Also, the lower the credit risk, the lower the price.
 And vice versa.
 Over time our policy is to gradually lower the price for our valued clients.

 When shopping for invoice financing, you should consider if there are any additional fees--hidden or otherwise.
 Our fees are simple and transparent.
 We typically charge a fee of 1/10th of 1% per day of the invoice value.
 Thus, on a $1,000 invoice, our fee would be $1 per day.
 Also, our minimum fee to factor an invoice is $5.
 Because of that minimum, factoring invoices under $100 may not be worth the expense.